smartcontractkit/chainlink/README.md

 It is encourage for any node operator building from the official Chainlink docker image to verify the tagged release version was did indeed built from this workflow.

 You will need `cosign` in order to do this verification.

-`brew install cosign`
+[Follow the instruction here to install cosign](https://docs.sigstore.dev/system_config/installation/).

 ```bash
 # tag is the tagged release version - ie. v2.16.0